olivicmic/lal/README.md

 - `input.charSet {string || array}`: Alphabet to generate from or an array of strings.
 - `input.charCount {number}`: string length, or amount of words in a single string if charSet is an array.
 - `input.existing {array}`: an array of existing strings to test against so that returned string is unique.
+- `input.whiteSpace {boolean}`: Will add spaces between characters or words.
+- `input.sentences {string}`: Will add sentence capitalization, with commas and punctuation to string.
+Will only work for an array charSet
+- `input.preset {string}`: Use an optional preset dictionary array or alpahabet string for charSet.
+Values:
+   - `'lorem ipsum'` uses 'greek'/lorem ipsum dictionary array.
+   - `'hex'` uses '0123456789abcdef' hex alpahabet.

 ```Javascript